June 12, 2025

-Bob has developed a method for breaking down his key fundamentals of risk management, in a way that he thinks retail traders can understand and use to get actionable insights to bring into their own trading.
+Bob has developed a method for breaking down his key fundamentals of risk management in a way that he thinks retail traders can understand and use to get actionable insights to bring into their own trading.
 Below are some excerpts of Bob’s thoughts from a recent live session.
+If you’d like to save your seat to watch and participate in the next session, register here.

 Support and resistance are fundamental concepts in price action.
 These levels represent the prices where assets repeatedly reverse direction—support acts as a floor preventing prices from falling further, and resistance acts as a ceiling stopping prices from rising.
 Identifying these levels can help you pinpoint entry and exit points for trades.